 This last week have really enjoyed changing things up a bit and adding a veggie dish in with the savoury rice proving that sometimes simple is far more satisfying.
 With that in mind I have added another veggie dish with pasta this time.
 I am loving eating a rainbow of veggies most nights with the odd treat inbetween, and fake-aways are by far the best way to reward your healthy eating efforts.
 The flip side of course is swapping the fake-away for actual take-away or dinner out.
 Yes you can plan in dinners out and take-away treats too!
 The whole point of the meal plan is to take the stress and guess work out of what is happening when.
 For us we have decided to treat ourselves to dinner out, and seeing as our youngest always has something Italian (or bangers and mash) we decided to pop that in the plan for you this week.

 Another tip is to swap and change the dinners to whatever suits your family.
 These handy printables are a guide to help and inspire you with meal options that even our fussiest of eaters has had a go with!
 So be creative, change things up and get excited about weekly family mealtimes again!
-To get this weeks meal plan hit the link here, click the image below or head to The Vault where all the meal plans are together in one place.
+Click to grab this weeks meal plan and shopping list or head to The Vault where all my downloadables are together in one place.

 Helpful hints and tips for this weeks menu: